BrianJSX/Hutech-Api/README.md

 ## Tech

-Dillinger uses a number of open source projects to work properly:
+Package uses a number of open source projects to work properly:
 - [node.js] - you can use with nodejs
 - [Express] - fast node.js network app framework